eosrio/hyperion-history-api/README.md

 Direct access to the Hyperion API and Indexer must be provided.
 We recommend nodes in the cluster to have at least 32 GB of RAM and 8 cpu cores.
 SSD/NVME drives are recommended for maximum indexing throughput, although HDDs can be used for cold storage nodes.
-For production environments a multi-node cluster is highly recommended.
+For production environments, a multi-node cluster is highly recommended.

 #### 2.2 Hyperion Indexer